-As seen in the right panel of Fig.~\ref{fig:SFR_Mstar_vs_radius} these {cluster core star forming} galaxies tend to have lower stellar masses, $\log(M_\star/M_\odot)<10.6$, than the rest of the LIRGs.
+As seen in the right panel of Fig.~\ref{fig:SFR_Mstar_vs_radius} these {cluster-core, star-forming} galaxies tend to have lower stellar masses, $\log(M_\star/M_\odot)<10.6$, than the rest of the LIRGs.
 However the stellar mass alone is not a sufficient criterion {to explain the high star formation activity in the cluster-core LIRGs.
-For example both GAL0926+1242-A and A2219-2 are on the MS and have low stellar masses, $\log(M_\star/M_\odot)\simeq(10.3-10.4)$.} Similarly, the two MACS~J0717.5+3745 LIRGs at the very upper edge of the MS have $\log(M_\star/M_\odot)\gtrsim10.8$. {We have quantified statistically our results: by applying the Spearman test we have found a tentative anti-correlation, with a significance of 2.2$\sigma$ (p-value=0.03), between SFR/SFR$_{\rm MS}$ and $r/r_{200}$, which is ultimately due to the presence of LIRGs with ${\rm SFR}>3\times{\rm SFR}_{\rm MS}$ in the cluster inner regions.
-However, we stress here that additional observations in CO of LIRGs in the cores of intermediate redshift clusters are needed to strengthen our results.}
+For example, both GAL0926+1242-A and A2219-2 are on the MS and have low stellar masses, $\log(M_\star/M_\odot)\simeq(10.3-10.4)$.} Similarly, the two MACS~J0717.5+3745 LIRGs at the very upper edge of the MS have $\log(M_\star/M_\odot)\gtrsim10.8$.{We statistically quantified our results.
+By applying the Spearman test we found a tentative anticorrelation that has a significance of 2.2$\sigma$ (p-value=0.03), between SFR/SFR$_{\rm MS}$ and $r/r_{200}$, which is ultimately due to the presence of LIRGs with ${\rm SFR}>3\times{\rm SFR}_{\rm MS}$ in the cluster inner regions.
+However, we stress that additional observations in CO of LIRGs in the cores of intermediate-redshift clusters are needed to strengthen our results.}

-Figure~\ref{fig:phase_space_diagram} places our sample in the cluster phase-space (line-of-sight velocity {\it vs.} cluster-centric radius) diagram.
-The LIRGs are color-coded according to their ${\rm SFR}/{\rm SFR}_{\rm MS}$ ratios.
-We have also highlighted in dark and light gray the smallest and largest virialized regions, respectively, accounting for the different cluster masses and concentrations of the clusters considered.
-The virialized regions have been derived with the analytical model of \citet{Jaffe2015}.
+Figure~\ref{fig:phase_space_diagram} places our sample in the cluster phase-space (line-of-sight velocity versus cluster-centric radius) diagram.
+The LIRGs are color coded according to their ${\rm SFR}/{\rm SFR}_{\rm MS}$ ratios.
+We also highlight the smallest and largest virialized regions in dark and light gray, respectively, accounting for the different cluster masses and concentrations of the clusters considered.
+The virialized regions were derived with the analytical model of \citet{Jaffe2015}.
 Our targets span a broad range of cluster-centric distances, from the cluster cores to their infall regions, out to $\sim$1.6 r$_{200}$.
-Most of the sample LIRGs are overall located within the cluster virialized region, with line-of-sight velocity not greater than $\sim 2$ times the cluster velocity dispersion.
+Most of the sample LIRGs are overall located within the cluster virialized region; the line-of-sight velocity is not greater than $\sim 2$ times the cluster velocity dispersion.